Hi, I’m Mia Aur.

 I enjoy helping people find accessible and flexible tools for self regulation in everyday situations.

-Increasing the time I spend in a regulated state has been a priority for me since I started my journey of recovery 20 years ago.
+Increasing the time I spend in a regulated state has been a priority for me since I started my recovery journey over 20 years ago.

 I have found it essential to develop an understanding of my nervous system and how it functions.
-This relationship has been critical in tolerating the sensory experience of being human, as well as being neuro-divergent.
+This understanding has been critical in tolerating the sensory experience of being human.

-My journey and passion for understanding nervous system regulation techniques has expanded to a new level as I parent an AuDHD child.
+My journey and passion for understanding nervous system regulation techniques has expanded as I parent an AuDHD child.

 I believe when you feel seen, heard, and celebrated for who you are, in that moment, you experience a confidence of self and a worthiness of life.

 The founder of psychodrama J.L.
 Moreno believed that many of our psychological wounds stem from interactions that we have had in relationship to others.
-As a result, he believes that one’s path to wellness occurs in relationship to others.
-This relational component is the perspective from which I approach my work with clients.
+Conversely, he believes that one’s path to wellness also occurs in relationship to others.
+This relational focus is the perspective from which I approach my work with clients.

 I a mother within a queer family system and the daughter of a gay genderqueer father.
-It is paramount to me that queer families have a place in mainstream society, receive greater equity, and are celebrated at every milestone of their journeys.
+It is paramount to me that queer families have a place in mainstream society, receive greater equity, and are celebrated.

 I aim to promote a culture of celebration and affirmation for every individual.